 Since Stand Up To Cancer launched in the USA, it’s become a worldwide brand that now, in partnership with Channel 4’s live telethon, raises millions for global translational research.

-AudioBoom’s challenge was to take the otherwise comedic nature of the brand, used to engage young audiences on TV and YouTube – and explain the important science all this fundraising is enabling.
+AudioBoom’s challenge was to take the otherwise comedic nature of the brand, used to engage young audiences on TV and YouTube – and explain the critical science all this fundraising is enabling.

-This episode meets two scientists, one who treats rare cancer in the Penis and another whose incredibly targeted Radiotherapy trial, described like a theatre with a 360? view in this episode, is dramatically changing the way cancer is treated.
-I also spoke to Neil, and his brave and frank account of surviving penis cancer:
+This episode meets two scientists, one who treats rare cancer in the Penis and another whose incredibly targeted Radiotherapy trial, described as a theatre with a 360-degree view in this episode, is dramatically changing the way cancer is treated.
+I also spoke to Neil about his brave and frank account of surviving penis cancer.